Karl Jaspers Forum, Target Article 16, 16 March 1999

 experiment is one of the most important achievements of

-reason, distinguishing a conscious being from the animals.
+reason, distinguishing a conscious being from animals.

 However, this is not the only, and in no way determinative,

-distinction, and it has to be complemented by the capability
+distinction: it has to be complemented by the capability

 of pursuing one's goals despite the natural inaccessibility.

-the will.
+will.
 The latter serves to preserve the integrity of

 activity, and, virtually, the integrity of the self.
 That